 The time and money it takes, and costs for us to handle cash, we feel would be better spent on our community focused and artistic work.

 There will be some occasions (few and far between) when we can accept cash payments, including:

-2. Otherwise, we would only resort to accepting cash payments if our systems (technology and equipment) go down and the card machines are out of order.
+1. We would only resort to accepting cash payments if our systems (technology and equipment) go down and the card machines are out of order.